AMANN23/AMANN23/README.md

 <h1 align="center">Hi 👋, I'm Adnan Mann</h1>
 <h3 align="center">A Software Enthusiast</h3>
-- A recent graduate from the prestigious Makers Academy
+A recent graduate from the prestigious Makers Academy currently looking for a junior role!

 - 🔭 I’m currently working on **A Twitter and Spotify Clone App!**